 Transfer the BOT team over as a wholly-owned part of your business

 When you are ready, typically after 18 – 24 months, the whole project is transferred into your hands, including all of the assets, staff and intellectual property, the business in its entirety.
 This can be at a predetermined time or when specific metrics have been hit by the company or its software.

 The “Build Operate Transfer” relationship does not have to end here; however, as the client can retain their IT outsourcing companies on a consultancy or operational basis for the long-term.

 Why should you choose the “Build Operate Transfer” model with fram^?

 Save a large budget until it proves to succeed

 No consideration of the BOT model can avoid the question of cost.
 By adopting this approach, you can reap the many rewards of offshore outsourced development.
-By accessing a large talent pool, in a low-cost market, labor costs and other overheads are reduced.
+By accessing a qualified dedicated development team, in a low-cost market, labor, software development costs and other overheads are reduced.
 The diversification of resources also leads to increased efficiency and a faster time to market for the product.

 Immediate access to a specialist team